-- Consult the stored position (EVENTID) in the target database-tracking table and get the associated sequence number (seqno). - Check for the sequence number in the stored THL and request the next THL position from the upstream Extractor replicator. - Request the first stored sequence number from the remote Source.
+- 1. Consult the stored position (EVENTID) in the target database-tracking table and get the associated sequence number (seqno). - 2.
+Check for the sequence number in the stored THL and request the next THL position from the upstream master replicator. - 3.
+Request the first stored sequence number from the remote master.

-For verification purposes, when requesting THL from an Extractor, if the information is known from the stored position table, then the EPOCH, or sequence number when the Extractor went online, is used to verify that the THL source and stored THL match.
+For verification purposes, when requesting THL from a master, if the information is known from the stored position table, then the EPOCH, or sequence number when the master went online, is used to verify that the THL source and stored THL match.